March 15th, 2010 by

 This was one of the most fun projects I’ve ever worked on.
 I was given complete creative freedom to do the cover and book design for a WWII non–fiction book called “Will They Return.”
 This is a terrific true story, with the names changed, of a young sergeant leading his buddies through harrowing battles in northern France and southern Germany towards the end of the war.

-The author, Gilbert Rivera, is an amazing man, someone I am privileged to know.
+The author, Gilbert Rivera, was an amazing man, someone I am privileged to have known.
 He had some truly amazing (and harrowing!) experiences as a staff sergeant in Company A of the 71st Infantry Regiment in the U. S. Army in France and Germany during the last year or so of the war.
 Unlike many “war stories,” this book is written from the viewpoint of the common soldier, what he experienced on a day–to–day basis, the hardships, the horror, the camaraderie, the lighter moments.
 It is all there.
 If you are at all interested in World War II history, and specifically the war in Europe, go to LuLu.com and buy the book.
 You won’t be disappointed!

 Remarkable and mesmerizing Flash motion graphics by Jim Bumgardner of coverpop.com.
 These animations are a digital realization and homage to the early work of John Whitney, famed motion graphics pioneer of the 1940’s through the 1990’s.
 Amazing!